BSM-Guts/DSCI_441_xuf220/README.md

 artificial neural network and its variants are of great interest since they are more capable of learning complex patterns and relationships within the data.
-In this paper, we propose an approach for heart attack prediction based on a Graph Convolutional Neural Network(GCN), which can predict the occurrence of a heart attack based on medical data in graph format.
+In this paper, we propose an approach for heart attack prediction based on a Graph Convolutional Neural Network(GCN), which can predict the occurrence of a heart attack based on medical data in graph format.
 The objective of this paper is to test the feasibility of employing GCN in heart attack prediction problems and evaluate the performance